xuechunL/cinemo-react/README.md

 # cinemo-react

-This is the [Cinemo](https://github.com/Stephen0623/DWD_cw) project refactored with React.

-Cinemo is a movie recommendation website.
-Click 👉[here](https://xuechun.edinburgh.domains/cinemo-beta/) to visit.
+This project is an evolution of the original PHP-based [Cinemo](https://github.com/Stephen0623/DWD_cw) movie recommendation web app, refactored with a modern tech stack.
+Currently in development, the focus is on building a robust system design using React, server-side rendering (SSR), Progressive Web App (PWA) capabilities, and other cutting-edge technologies.

 ## UI Designs